karmab/kcli/doc/index.md

 - *insecure* (optional) Handles all the ssh option details so you dont get any warnings about man in the middle
 - *host* (optional) Allows you to create the vm on a specific host, provided you used kcli -C host1,host2,... and specify the wanted hypervisor ( or use kcli -C all ).
 Note that this field is not used for other types like network, so expect to use this in relatively simple plans only
 - *base* (optional) Allows you to point to a parent profile so that values are taken from parent when not found in the current profile.
 Note that scripts and commands are rather concatenated between default, father and children ( so you have a happy family...)
+- *tags* (optional) Array of tags to apply to gcp instances (usefull when matched in a firewall rule).
+In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching host)

 ## Overriding parameters